ddxgz/swift-restapi/README.md

 TODO
 ---------------
 - change endpoint create
-- use a separated user auth module
+- use a separated user auth module (may use the swift's tempauth like method, which uses memcache to store token)
 - add test for copy and move
 - functest, probtest, unittest
 - seperated dir refresh